 healthy and fun early sports experiences for kids

-I am a mom of two young boys and I like all moms, I have a lot of responsibilities.
+I am a mom of two young boys and like all moms, I have a ton of responsibilities.

 In this age of information technology, becoming a “responsible” parent, as far as child development is concerned, has become a bit more challenging considering that there are endless opportunities to sign kids up for developmental classes, sports and activities and constant incentive to do so by what we see in our social media feeds.

 As any self-help guru would tell you, it is crucial to be there for your kids during their formative years, as these are the years where they develop most of their analytical and motor skills (among others) that they carry on until adulthood.

 Which is why, when we received a text message from a cousin asking: “hey, what sport should I sign my 5-year old up for?” we were inspired right then and there knew there was work that needed to be done.

 Our answer then was: “Just play WITH them.”
 Parents are the most likely to introduce a child to sport.
 This became the basis for Pickup Sports, the first mission-based company to facilitate the introduction of a variety of sports through an easily implemented program by parents and other grownups.

 What was your first memory of the sport that you love?
 Was it during a competition?
 Was it during your first win?
 It was probably when you played it with other kids in your backyard, or when you first played catch with your dad or raced your mom.